CP/M 68K, MS-Windows Tiny Screen editor

 Introduction

 UNIX hackers have tribes.
 The source code editors vi and emacs camps are one example.
 I am in neither team.
 I prefer Nedit, a X11 GUI source code editor.
-My latest computer is the 68k-MBC, a CP/M 68K computer with Motorola 68008 CPU, 1MByte RAM, two RS232 serial ports and a K&R standard C compiler.
-This is computing like in the mid 1980s.
-I had an Atari ST at this time.
-The CP/M 68K editor ED is horrible, worse then vi.
+My latest computers are the Z80-MBC2, a CP/M computer with Zilog Z80 CPU with 128KByte RAM, K&R standard C compiler and the 68k-MBC, a CP/M 68K computer with Motorola 68008 CPU, 1MByte RAM, two RS232 serial ports and K&R standard C compiler.
+This is computing like in the 1980s.
+I had Sinclair ZX81, Sinclair Spectrum and Atari ST at this time.
+The CP/M editor ED is horrible, worse then vi.
 Therefore I decided to write my own tiny screen editor.
 Current program name is "e3" for "Editor version 3".

 From the 1940s to the 1970s, a computer terminal like the ASR33 was like an electromechanical(!) typewriter: a keyboard for input and printed paper as output.
 The vi editor shows its "printing terminal" legacy in the commands.
 A "glass terminal" had a keyboard and a CRT tube.
 The CRT screen showed 80 columns and 25 rows of text.
 The computer connects to a terminal through a serial cable with minimum three wires: transmit (TX), receive (RX) and ground (GND).
 The early glass terminals like the VT52 had no microprocessor, but could execute simple commands from the computer like "move cursor one row up".
 The VT100 glass terminal was one of the first glass terminals to implement the ANSI escape sequences for these "move the cursor around" commands.